Planning for your care - Advance statements and advance decisions

-What happens if a professional doesn't follow my statement?
+What happens if professionals don’t follow my advance statement?

-• Health professionals believe that you did not have the mental capacity to make the statement.
+- Health professionals believe that you didn’t have the mental capacity to make the statement.

-If professionals don’t follow your advanced decision they could be charged for committing a crime.
+If professionals don’t follow your advanced decision, they could be charged with committing a crime.
 Or you could sue them in the civil courts.